fossabot/shopsys/docs/wip_glassbox/wip-glassbox-customization.md

 # WIP Glassbox Customization

+## Entities
+* visibility of all private properties and methods of DataFactories was changed to protected (@Miroslav-Stopka)
+    * protected visibility allows overriding of behavior from projects

 ## Forms
 * adding a new field into form in administration is now enabled via form type extending, see [prototype](https://github.com/shopsys/shopsys/commit/d6b84bf54c0b47c72eacc82d540987dd8078fa13).
 * extensible [shopsys/framework package](https://github.com/shopsys/framework) forms are: